athiyarastogi/Machine-Learning-Models-from-Scratch/README.md

   5. Training the network on the training data and save the model

-  6. Test the network on the test data
+  6. Testing the network on the test data